lapingenieur/mancho.sh/docs/output/output.long-help.md

         IMPORTANT NOTE:

-           Some people think the 'man' pages/program are a reference to 'boys', 'male gender', and they define it as 'racism' and 'sexism'.
+           Some people think the 'man' pages/program are a reference to 'male gender', 'boys', and they define it as 'racism' and 'sexism'.
+           They also can think the word 'master' (for the 'master' branch) is a hierarchical ideology or something about slavery.

-           This program, and in particular this long help page, uses frequently the word 'man' as a reference to the 'man' software or as a shorter word for 'manual' when talking about 'manual pages' (this becomes 'man pages').
+           This program, and in particular help pages, uses frequently the word 'man' as a reference to the 'man' software or as a shorter word for 'manual' when talking about 'manual pages' (this becomes 'man pages').

+           Plus, the program name is 'mancho.sh'.
+This could reflect the word 'macho' (which doesn't improve our case ...), but I got explainations !
+           * First, 'mancho.sh' is highly inspired by a script called 'macho.sh' (source here : https://gitlab.com/dwt1/dotfiles/-/blob/master/macho.sh)
+           * Then, 'mancho' is a kind of play on words :
+             * *man*cho.sh relfects the original 'macho.sh' script _and_ the 'man' program
+             * while *mancho*.sh tells about a french word, "manchot", which is kind of penguin (and linux's mascot is a penguin : https://en.wikipedia.org/wiki/Tux_(mascot) !)

-           It is in NO CASE RACISM or SEXISM.
-These are just ACTUAL SOFTWARE NAMES and very used DIMINUTIVES.
+           IT IS IN NO CASE RACISM OR SEXISM.
+THESE ARE JUST SOFTWARE NAMES AND DIMINUTIVES.

         DESCRIPTION :